+That said, this tropical paradise often holds a few surprises for those expats who are unprepared for what awaits them in Jamaica, including an often corrupt bureaucracy, wide economic divides and high levels of violent crime.
 In addition, expats might find that the cost of living in Jamaica is much higher than they were expecting.
-Prices in Kingston, the capital, are comparable to medium-sized cities in the UK and USA.
+Prices in Kingston, the capital, are comparable to medium-sized cities in the UK and US.

 Jamaica’s official language is English, although in day-to-day life expats will more often encounter a very different Creole Patois.
 Expats who make an effort to pick up the Jamaican Patois will find it much easier to integrate into life in Jamaica.